umeshgit12997/EVO_Assesment/README.md

 Application:

-* 'EVO_WebAPP' is a web application solution created in ASp.Net MVC.
+* 'EVO_WebAPP' is a web application solution (with same folder name)created in ASp.Net MVC5.

 -------------------------------------------------------------------------